 And there you go!
 Now you have a dynamic, responsive time series line chart built in React and D3. 👏👏👏

-At Smartcar, we've added a few extra bells and whistles to our usage graph to spice it up a bit.
-Give them a go yourself or try adding something totally new to your shiny new line chart!
-Here's a short list of ideas that we've tried out, to name a few:
+At Smartcar, we've added a few extra bells and whistles to spice up our usage graph a bit.
+Give them a try or add something totally new to your shiny new line chart!

-We hope this helps all you developers out there next time you create an awesome time series line chart with D3 and React.
+We hope this helps all you developers out there the next time you need to create an awesome time series line chart with D3 and React.
 Thanks for reading and happy building!

 P.S.: Interested in what else we're up to?
 Here's a secret: We're hiring! 🤫